PaddlePaddle/PARL/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-*PARL is a flexible, distributed and eager mode oriented reinforcement learning framework.*
+*PARL is a flexible, distributed and object-oriented programming reinforcement learning framework.*

 Features
 ----------------